kean/Nuke/README.md

 The progressive decoding only kicks in when Nuke determines that the image data does contain a progressive JPEG.
 The decoder scans the data and only produces a new image when it receives a full new scan (progressive JPEGs normally have around 10 scans).

 > See "Progressive Decoding" demo to see progressive JPEG in practice.
 You can also uncomment the code that blurs the first few scans of the image which makes them look a bit nicer.

+#### Animated Images

+Nuke extends `UIImage` with `animatedImageData` property.
+If you enable it by setting `ImagePipeline.Configuration.isAnimatedImageDataEnabled` to `true` the pipeline will start attaching original image data to the animated images (built-in decoder only supports GIFs for now).

+> `ImageCache` takes  `animatedImageData` into account when computing the cost of cached items. `ImagePipeline` doesn't apply processors to the images with animated data.

+There is no built-in way to render those images, there are though two integrations available: [FLAnimatedImage](https://github.com/kean/Nuke-FLAnimatedImage-Plugin) and [Gifu](https://github.com/kean/Nuke-Gifu-Plugin) which are both fast and efficient.

+GIFs are not the most efficient format for transferring and displaying animated images.
+The current best practice is to [replace GIFs with videos formats](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/replace-animated-gifs-with-video/) (e.g. `mp4`).

 #### WebP